 London’s top 10 ranking in the culture pillar, led by its ranking in access to mentors & role models, shows how the city’s vibrant entrepreneurial culture is enabling women to dream big.
 London ranks 2nd for both the number of city-level organisations for women entrepreneurs and the number of female leaders of major city business associations

 A consistent top 3: London, New York and the Bay Area

 These three cities have been at the top of the index since its inception.
 The jockeying between them shows that no city can afford to become complacent.
 While women entrepreneurs in these cities tend to get relatively high levels of capital, this seems to be more of a function of venture capital still being somewhat concentrated.

-When we look at gender proportionate funding, these cities do not do as well.
+When we look at gender-proportionate funding, these cities do not do as well.
 This is something these cities should watch for as capital is starting to become more dispersed.
 Technology and culture are two areas where they generally have been slipping.
-Early signs are pointing to the enabling environment becoming a key differentiator for cities in the future as remote work and the information age matures into the digital age.
+Early signs are pointing to the enabling environment becoming a key differentiator for cities in the future as remote work and the information age mature into the digital age.